pingkai/HiFierWebDocusaurus/docs/tutorial-basics/settings.md

 In non-mixed output mode, the music information played by the App will be updated to the system's Now Playing Info Center.
 This module can be displayed on the lock screen, AirPlay screen, Bluetooth receiver, CarPlay screen, and iPod dock.
 These screens are collectively called remote screens.

 After turning on this option, the lyrics information will be disguised as album information (the Now Playing module does not support lyrics) and updated in real time to these remote screens.
-The most common thing is that you can see the lyrics on CarPlay and when the screen is locked.
+The most common case is that you can see the lyrics on CarPlay and the lock screen of your phone.

 Some devices are incompatible with this camouflage behavior and may experience strange phenomena such as screen flickering or counting.
 In this case, you can turn off this feature.